duongdatdev/filehub/docs/SHARED_FILES_FEATURE.md

 ### Access Permissions

 1. **Own Files**: Users can always view, download, and delete their own uploaded files
-2. **Department Files**: Users can view and download files uploaded by others in departments they are assigned to
+2. **Department Files (non-project)**: Users can view and download files uploaded to departments they are assigned to, but only if those files don't belong to specific projects
-3. **Project Files**: Users can view and download files uploaded by others in projects they are assigned to
+3. **Project Files**: Users can view and download files uploaded to projects they are assigned to, regardless of department membership
 4. **Public Files**: All users can view and download files marked as "PUBLIC"
 5. **Admin Access**: Administrators can access all files regardless of department/project assignments

+### Important Note on Project-Based Access Control

+**Files uploaded to projects are ONLY visible to users assigned to those specific projects**, even if other users are in the same department.
+This ensures project-level security and prevents unauthorized access to project-specific files.

+Example:
+- User A: Marketing Department, Project Alpha
+- User B: Marketing Department, Project Beta
+- User C: Marketing Department, No Projects
+- File X: Uploaded to Marketing Department, Project Alpha

+Result: Only User A can see File X, even though all users are in Marketing Department.

 ### File Operations